 Opportunities for Graduate Students

-We are excited to welcome enquiries for rotations from Ph.D./MSTP students enrolled at Washington University from Fall 2024.
+We are excited to welcome enquiries for rotations from Ph.D./MSTP students enrolled at Washington University.
 If you are an interested student, please don't hesitate to contact me for further information.
-We will be recruiting 1-2 graduate student(s) every year through the DBBS program.
+We can mentor students enrolled in any of the Division of Biology and Biomedical Sciences Ph.D. programs.
+Per Washington University regulations, we are not permitted to consider any graduate trainees for direct admission into our lab (i.e. you must first be accepted to one of the above programs).

 Graduate training